 Through coordination with local, state and federal agencies, RPC will develop transportation strategies, facilitate policy mechanisms, and disseminate project funding opportunities that have the potential to improve air quality and reduce harmful greenhouse gas emissions through a reduction of regional vehicle miles travelled (VMT), cleaner transportation fuels, idle reduction measures, and/or more efficient use of the transportation system.

 Staff will coordinate with public and private entities to discuss and advocate for opportunities for fossil fuel conservation, alternative fuel use, land-use policies that discourage VMT growth, and other efforts.
-To assess the long-term impact of the strategies identified under this task, staff will use the best available data to develop emissions reduction measures and targets.
+To assess the long-term impact of the strategies identified under this task, staff will use the best available data to develop emissions reduction measures and targets, as well as future emission scenarios under alternative scenarios in the Metropolitan Transportation Plan update.